Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 How do I check if my car is taxed?

 You can check for free on the GOV.UK vehicle enquiry service at gov.uk/check-vehicle-tax.
 Enter your registration number to see the tax status, MOT status, and CO2 emissions.
-You can also check using the DVLA app.

 Do I get a refund if I sell my car?